sap-tutorials/Tutorials/tutorials/hxe-aa-forecast-06/hxe-aa-forecast-06.md

 select * from #decomposed_seasonality;
 ```

-And using a generated graph from the Python Math Plot library (`matplotlib`):
+If visualized with the Python Math Plot library `matplotlib` (not a part of the exercise):

 ![Jupyter](06-02.png)

 Where you have:

- - the seasonal component (green)
+ - the seasonal component (green),
- - the trend component (blue)
+ - the trend component (blue),
- - the random component (orange)
+ - the random component (orange).

 ##### **Conclusion**

 A few interesting information can be extracted here:

- - the seasonal cycle length is 12
+ - the seasonal cycle length is 12,
- - the decomposition is multiplicative
+ - the decomposition is multiplicative.

 Provide an answer to the question below then click on **Validate**.